goodevilgenius/goodevilgeniusorg/source/_posts/2008-04-21-if-looks-could-kill.md

 author: Danjones
 layout: post
 guid: http://goodevilgenius.org/blog/index.php?/archives/21-guid.html
-permalink: if-looks-could-kill
+slug: if-looks-could-kill
-pvc_views: 38
+tags:
-jd_tweet_this: yes
+    - dream
 ---
 Last night, I had a strange dream that I felt like sharing.
 Why do I discuss my dreams on this blog so much, you might ask?
 I guess my real life is just boring enough that I need to supplement it with my fantasy life.
 Oh well.
 On to the dream.